getlogbook/logbook/docs/designdefense.rst

 instanciate a :class:`~logbook.more.FingersCrossedHandler`.
 This handler buffers *all* log records in memory and does not emit them at all.
 What's the point?
 That handler activates when a certain threshold is reached.
-For example when the first warning occours you can write the buffered messages as well as the warning that just happened into a logfile and continue logging from that point.
+For example, when the first warning occurs you can write the buffered messages as well as the warning that just happened into a logfile and continue logging from that point.
 Because there is no point in logging when you will never look at that file anyways.